 Jean-Pierre Leguay, after having held the position of organist at the church of Notre-Dame-des-Champs in Paris from 1961 to 1984, was titular organist of the Grandes Orgues of Notre-Dame de Paris from 1985 to the end of 2015.
 He is currently titular organist emeritus at the same cathedral.
 He taught organ and individual and collective improvisation at the Conservatoire National de Région de Limoges from 1968 to 1989 and then at the Conservatoire National de Région de Dijon from 1989 to 2003.

-Internationally recognized as a concert organist, composer and improviser - not only at the organ, but also as a pianist and in ensemble - Jean-Pierre Leguay pursues a triple career throughout Europe, Canada, the United States, and Asia.
-He is frequently invited to appear by radio networks, academies, universities and conservatories in France and overseas.
+Internationally recognised as an organist-concertist, composer and improviser – on the organ, on the piano and in groups – Jean-Pierre Leguay pursued his threefold career well beyond the borders of France (Europe, Canada, the United States, Asia).
+He is frequently invited by French and foreign radio stations, academies, universities and conservatories.